 - Introducing stores to the brands of wine the rep represents.

 - Following up on existing customers about the wine sales.

-- Often times the delivery of the wine to the stores is required.
+- Often the delivery of the wine to the stores is required.

 - Offering promotions and tastings of the wines.

-A wine journalist’s job is to write about a certain type of wine, brand or winery.
-This could be freelance work, for a personal blog, or wine reviews in a magazine.In order to do this, a great palate and experience in the industry would push your credibility higher.
-The amount of money earned depends completely on the type of work, place and frequency of articles.
+A wine journalist’s job is typically freelance work for newspapers, magazines, and websites.
+A keen eye for prose and a great palate are the industry standards.
+The amount of money earned depends entirely on the type of work, place, and frequency of articles.

-So, whether you have a way with persuading people to purchase wine, or have a skill in reviewing wine, the wine industry has endless opportunities waiting.
+So, whether you have a way of persuading people to purchase wine or have a skill in reviewing wine, the wine industry has endless opportunities.
 Just consider your current skills, the skills you need to get the job you want and do what you need to gain that experience!

-It’s quite simple – and in this industry – truly rewarding.
+It’s pretty simple – and in this industry – truly rewarding.

 The most popular wine jobs are sommelier and winemaker, but there are hundreds of different jobs in the wine trade.

 How do I get a job working with wine?